umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/davinci.md

     <project_root>/2012-b2D0MuXB2DMuNuForTauMuLine/gen.sh
     ```

-    If you see this file, just run it inside the `docker` container:
+    If you see this file, take a look at it to see the availabe commands, and
+    run it inside the `docker` container:
     ```bash
-    ./run.sh  # inside docker
+    ./run.sh <argument1> <argument2> ...  # inside docker
     ```